jarrettmeyer/github-action-package-values/README.md

 | commit_timestamp | The commit date as UNIX timestamp, e.g. `1617096505000`           |
 | package_name     | The `package.json` name, e.g. `github-action-package-values`      |
 | package_version  | The `package.json` version, e.g. `1.0.0`                          |

+## Errors

+This action will throw errors under the following conditions:

+- `package.json` file does not exist in the given path
+- `package.json` does not contain a `name` property
+- `package.json` does not contain a `version` property